Ihor Huz: Interests

 Huz enjoys running and swimming, including long distances.
 On August 22, 2012, within the framework of the campaign «Save the Svitiaz» aimed at attracting public attention to the problem of building a Hotyslav quarry from Belarus, Ihor Huz swam across the largest of Shatsk Lakes - Svitiaz.

 On August 20, 2016, Ihor Huz, along with his friend Valerii Makaruk, swam along the Svitiaz, dedicating the race to the 25th anniversary of Independence of Ukraine.

 In order to promote a healthy lifestyle, on August 26, 2017, for the first time in the Volyn region, cross-triathlon (sprint) competitions were held in Volyn in the village of Smidyn of the Stara Vyzhivka Raion, with participation of 81 athletes from all over Ukraine.

-In November 2019, just for a little more than a day walked 100 kilometers without food and sleep as part of the # pohod100 campaign.
+In November 2019, Huz walked 100 kilometers in just over a day without food and sleep as part of the #pohod100 campaign.

 Initiatives

 Bandershtat Festival

 In 2007, he initiated the All-Ukrainian Bandershtat Festival for the first time.
 Today, the event is an art landmark of Volyn.
 It is a non-alcoholic patriotic family festival, enriched with intellectual music and has a cozy atmosphere.
 Bandershtat is the only three-day music festival in Ukraine that has been held for the 13th time in 2019.

 The number of visitors is increasing every year.
-In 2019 alone, 2213 combatants attended the festival for free.
+In 2019 alone, 2,213 combatants attended the festival for free.
 About 600 children under the age of 12 accompanied by adults also visited Bandershtat.
 7 countries are the geography of the festival: Most of the guests were from the US, UAE, Israel, France, Poland and Belarus.
 The event has even become the subject of Russian propaganda.
 As the chairman of the organizing committee, Ihor is convinced that the main task of the festival is to spread information about Bandera, the UPA and the ideology of Ukrainian nationalism through the modern format.

 Kniazhyi Festival

-In 2017 he started a two-day historical and cultural Kniazhyi festival on the territory of the village of Zarichia, Zviahel Raion.
+In 2017, he started a two-day historical and cultural Kniazhyi festival on the territory of the village of Zarichia, Zviahel Raion.
 The event is intended to revive the tourist potential of the region, to promote high-quality music, literary conversations, to reconstruct the princely era, the culture of that time, crafts, and everyday life.
 Also, according to the organizers’ decision, it is free from alcohol and is aimed at promoting a healthy lifestyle.
 In 2017 and 2018, it was visited by 9,000 people.
-In 2019, a record number of people visited the festival - 10,500.
+In 2019, a record 10,500 people visited the festival.